-Copyright Awareness and Attitudes Companies are sharing copyright policy more frequently, but employees are still sharing published content.
-82% of employees claim to be aware of their company's copyright policy.
+Copyright Awareness and Attitudes

+Companies are sharing copyright policy more frequently, but employees are still sharing published content.
+62% of employees claim to be aware of their company's copyright policy.
 However, according to Outsell's newest research, employee attitudes and behaviors don't always align with policy awareness.

-don't strongly agree that copyright infringement has serious risks and implications believe that sharing is permitted if the information is obtained on the open web or in print feel that the issue of getting permission creates obstacles to sharing information don't strongly agree that they think about copyright issues before forwarding information Why It Matters?
+don't strongly agree that copyright infringement has serious risks and implications if the information is obtained on the open web or in print feel that the issue of getting permission creates obstacles to sharing information don't strongly agree that they think about copyright issues before forwarding information Why It Matters?